-- (3) The protected tree is interfering with existing structures, utilities, streets, sidewalks or other existing improvements.
-Documentation of the interference and damage being currently caused shall be provided to the Tree Warden as part of the permit application, per section 21-83(a)(3). - (4) The protected tree is dead, diseased, injured, in danger of falling, dangerously close to existing structures, is causing disruption of public utility service, is causing drainage or passage problems upon rights-of-way, or poses a threat to pedestrian or vehicular safety.
-Documentation shall be provided by a Certified Arborist utilizing industry approved Risk Tree Evaluation method and any additional forms or documentation required by the Tree Warden. - (5) The removal of the protected tree is necessary and desirable in order to enhance or benefit the health or condition of other trees on the same site as certified to the tree warden by a certified arborist. - (6) No protected tree(s) are to be removed from the site and appropriate tree protection measures will be in place where necessary as determined by the tree warden. - (ed) Conditions: Upon the issuance of a tree permit, the tree warden may prescribe in writing such protective measures for existing protected trees as he deems necessary.
-Before site disturbance may begin, the tree warden may make a determination that the prescribed protective measures have been adequately provided additional parameters and requirements related to the protection of trees to remain on the lot and trees within a reasonable distance from the lot.
+- (2) The protected tree will be replaced by payment in lieu of planting replacement trees as outlined in section 21-86. - (3) The protected tree is interfering with existing structures, utilities, streets, sidewalks or other existing improvements.
+Documentation of the interference and damage being currently caused shall be provided at the request of the Tree Warden. - (4) The protected tree is dead, diseased, injured, in danger of falling, dangerously close to existing structures, is causing disruption of public utility service, is causing drainage or passage problems upon rights-ofway of way, or poses a threat to pedestrian or vehicular safety.
+Documentation shall be provided by a Certified Arborist utilizing industry approved Risk Tree Evaluation method and any additional forms or documentation required by the Tree Warden. - (5) The removal of the protected tree is necessary and desirable in order to enhance or benefit the health or condition of other trees on the same site as certified to the tree warden by a certified arborist. - (6) No protected tree(s) are to be removed from the site and appropriate tree protection measures will be in place where necessary as determined by the tree warden. - (e) Conditions: Upon the issuance of a tree permit, the tree warden may prescribe in writing such protective measures for existing protected trees as he deems necessary.
+Before site disturbance may begin, the tree warden mayshall make a determination that the prescribed protective measures have been adequately provided.
+Documentation shall be provided by a Certified Arborist on form(s) provided by the Tree Warden that the tree protective measures are in place.
+Once the tree warden has received confirmation that the tree protection measures are in place exterior work may commence.
+A copy of the Tree Permit must be displayed on site such that it is visible from the adjacent roadways and must be in place no later than the day after issuance and be in place till the project is closed out. - (f) Construction: Except as provided in a tree permit, construction activities underwithin the drip line Tree Save